alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 I prefer a math perspective, because I have more experience with math than neuroscience.

-> Neural nets are a set of differentiable functions that can approximate any
+> Neural nets are a family of differentiable functions that apply multiple
+> layers of computation.
+Each layer applies a linear function, then a nonlinear
-> other function.
+> activation.

 What's So Special About That?
 (The Theoretical View)
 ============================================================================

+Neural nets have a neat property - they're universal function approximators.
+More formally, given any function $$f(x)$$, a sufficiently large neural net with the right parameters can match $$f(x)$$ at all $$x$$ to arbitrary precision.
+And they can do this while still being differentiable.

 Why is differentiability important?
 If a function is differentiable, we can find the gradient (the derivative) of the function at any point.
 In machine